Lucas-Erkana/LucasErkana/README.md

 ### Key Features <a name="key-features"></a>

 > - Landing page.
-> - Abput page.
+> - About page.
 > - Portfolio page to showcase projects.
-> - tech page showcasing my skills.
+> - Tech page showcasing my skills.
 > - Contact page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>